 At the end of the day, you’re able to do pretty much anything on any DAW.
-How you do them may end up being different, but that’s it.
+How you do them may end up being different (and more annoying/difficult), but that’s it.

 If you’re an absolute beginner just starting out and learning the ropes, don’t invest hundreds of dollars into software like Maschine, FL Studio or Reason just yet.